 System ID: #4110006

-Cal Water has provided high-quality water utility services in the communities of Portola Valley, Woodside, Atherton, and portions of Menlo Park, Redwood City, and San Mateo County since 1936.
+Cal Water has provided high-quality water utility services in Portola Valley, Woodside, Atherton, and portions of Menlo Park, Redwood City, and San Mateo County since 1936.

 To meet our customers' needs, we use a combination of local surface water and surface water purchased from the City and County of San Francisco (SFPUC).
 The local surface water, about 11% of our total supply, comes from our 1,200-acre watershed in the Santa Cruz Mountains in Woodside; it is collected and treated at our reservoir and treatment plant in Atherton.
 The remaining 89% of our supply is purchased from the SFPUC.